Ultraplot/ultraplot/docs/why.rst

   :ref:`parametric lines <ug_parametric>` by encoding the parametric coordinate using colormap colors rather than text annotations.

-The following features are relevant for "2D" `~ultraplot.axes.PlotAxes` commands like :func:`~ultraplot.axes.PlotAxes.pcolor` and :func:`~ultraplot.axes.PlotAxes.contour`:
+The following features are relevant for "2D" :class:`~ultraplot.axes.PlotAxes` commands like :func:`~ultraplot.axes.PlotAxes.pcolor` and :func:`~ultraplot.axes.PlotAxes.contour`:

-* The treatment of data arguments passed to the 2D `~ultraplot.axes.PlotAxes` commands is :ref:`standardized <ug_2dstd>`.
+* The treatment of data arguments passed to the 2D :class:`~ultraplot.axes.PlotAxes` commands is :ref:`standardized <ug_2dstd>`.
 This makes them more flexible and arguably more intuitive to use than their matplotlib counterparts.
-* The `cmap` and `norm` :ref:`keyword arguments <ug_apply_cmap>` are interpreted by the :class:`~ultraplot.constructor.Colormap` and :class:`~ultraplot.constructor.Norm`
+* The `cmap` and `norm` :ref:`keyword arguments <ug_apply_cmap>` are interpreted by the :class::class:`~ultraplot.constructor.Colormap` and :class:`~ultraplot.constructor.Norm`
   :ref:`constructor functions <why_constructor>`.
 This permits succinct
   and flexible colormap and normalizer application.
 * The `colorbar` keyword draws :ref:`on-the-fly colorbars <ug_guides_plot>` using the